-Quipper is a functional programming language designed for implementing quantum algorithms [10].
-The mathematical foundations of the Proto-Quipper fragment, which retains much of the important expressive power of the full language, is developed in [27].
-As the authors themselves have noted [28], there is a great deal of subtlety in the definitions of the syntax and semantics, and many details were fine-tuned during the process of proving the type soundness result.
+Quipper is a functional programming language designed for implementing quantum algorithms [17].
+Several variations of Quipper have been developed as part of the family of Proto-Quipper sublanguages that offer type-safe practical versions of the original language [20,35,36].
+Whereas the language in [36] is a typed version of a subset of Quipper, the language in [35] builds a categorical model for a subset of Quipper that is built from the ground up.
+ECLNL, introduced in [20], follows the same syntax and operational semantic as in [35] but they build their own categorical model that allows ECLNL to support recursion.
+Quipper has also inspired other languages designers, e.g., the languages Q# by Microsoft [40] and Quil at Rigetti Computing [39].
+The mathematical foundations of the Proto-Quipper fragment developed in [36] retains much of the important expressive power of the full language and is the one that we are concerned with in this paper.
+As the authors themselves have noted [37], there is a great deal of subtlety in the definitions of the syntax and semantics, and many details were fine-tuned during the process of proving the type soundness result.
 This process certainly would have benefited from formalization and the ability to recheck proofs after each change in the definitions.
-Quipper is a relatively new language, and additional metatheory will be proved as it is developed.
+Since Quipper is still under development, additional metatheory will be proved as the language evolves.
 Providing an environment within a proof assistant that allows the developers to simultaneously develop and formalize this metatheory is a central goal of our work.